ruthwanglusi/SI507-HW6/README.md

 <br><em>Ruchi Ookalkar</em>

 * **How can you put your own name at the top where it currently says "A name"?
-Explain very briefly how to do so, and replace `A name` in the web page with your own name.**
+Explain very briefly how to do so, and replace `A name` in the web page with your own name.** update this line of code: `document.querySelector('h1').innerHTML = "A name";` innerHTML rewrites the text content in the h1

 * **What does the word `document` represent in this code?
 Explain briefly.**